seni95/ofSite/documentation/3d/ofNode.markdown

 **Parameters:**

-param0 Desired relative angle change in degrees as float.
+param0 Desired relative angle change in radians as float.

 param1 The arbitrary axis to rotate around as ref to cartesian 3D vector.